gwierzchowski/SV_Challenge/README.md

       + for every dirty neighbor of the point (@@):
         ~ sets **diff** as difference between current (accounting changes done in previous runs of this loop) 'water level' of point and 'water level' of neighbor
         ~ if 'diff' is less or equal to zero - continue loop with next dirty neighbor (@@@)
-        ~ sets **flow_amt** as minimum of half of 'diff' and 'equal_fraction`
+        ~ sets **flow_amt** as minimum of half of 'diff' and 'equal_fraction'
+        ~ record this flow event (adds to `water_update` vector) to be done after this internal loop
+      + for every recorded flow event:
         ~ decrease water in the point by 'flow_amt'
         ~ increase water in the neighbor by 'flow_amt'
-        ~ optionally record this flow event for debugging purposes
     * optionally call `calc_state()` function and check if state value decreased since previous step (check correctness of algorithm).

 #### Implementation detail:
 Calculations are being done on floating numbers.
-To mitigate rounding effects and ensure calculations stability all water level comparisons are being done with arbitrary tolerance determined by constant `VISCOSITY_COEF` defined in the program as 0.01.
+To mitigate rounding effects and ensure calculations stability all water level comparisons are being done with arbitrary tolerance determined by **precision** set during landscape creation (with default value defined as 0.01).

 #### Correctness.
 A) Steps described in inner loop (@@) does implement rules provided in the task description.
 Taking 'half of diff' into account guarantee that water flow will stop when levels equalize.
 Taking 'equal_fraction' into account causes equal ware distribution in case it can flow in several directions.
 Setting 'flow_amt' as minimum assures that we do not flow-out more water than it is currently in the point (i.e. we do not reach negative water amount).
 Also note that this loop is the only one place in the program where water flow occurs.